-The Department has designated the American Automobile Association (AAA) and the American Automobile Touring Alliance (AATA) as theonly authorized distributors of IDPs.
+The Department has designated the American Automobile Association (AAA) as the only authorized distributors of IDPs.

 There are, however, many scams on the Internet charging significant fees for licenses and/or making false statements.
-Read what AAA, AATA and the Department of State say before you put down any money.
+Read what AAA and the Department of State/a> say before you put down any money.